Problem Set 3: Plurality

 Evidence of a 1-point Submission

-• print_winner function uses a method that is confusing or unnecessary, may include a method of checking for ties that does not always work (prints out winners before the entire array of votes has been iterated through)
+votefunction does not use thestrcmpfunction (compares the two strings by looping over each character to compare one to the other), or uses another method that is confusingprint_winnerfunction uses a method that is confusing or unnecessary, may include a method of checking for ties that does not always work (prints out winners before the entire array of votes has been iterated through)print_winnerfunction may initialize the maximum vote counter to a number that does not make sense (for example: 1)

 Example Implementations (Worse vs. Better)